The TREND function is a Statistical function in Excel. In this article, we will show you how to use Excel’s TREND function with 3 examples.

 3. Utilizing Excel’s TREND Function for Multiple Sets of X-Values

-Until now, we are learning how to utilize the TREND function only with one x-value.
+Until now, we have learned how to utilize the TREND function only with one x-value.
 But this time, we will learn how to calculate TREND if there are multiple x-values.

 Steps: